Changing your name can be a big decision

 You are not required by law to change your name after marriage.
 However, you can decide to drop your previous surname if you desire.
 As a marriage celebrant, I always advise couples that making a name change is a very personal decision.

-- You can use both your last names in varying circumstances.
+- can use both your last names in varying circumstances.
 This final option is common for couples who want to adopt names for social or personal reasons but still retain their previous surnames in professional circles

 Changing your name is simple